MAAP-Project/maap-data-pipelines/OPERATING.md

-# Operating Guide: Data Transformation and Ingest for VEDA
+# Operating Guide: Data Transformation and Ingest for MAAP

-This guide provides information on how VEDA runs data ingest, transformation and metadata (STAC) publication workflows via AWS Services, such as step functions.
+This guide provides information on how MAAP runs data ingest, transformation and metadata (STAC) publication workflows via AWS Services, such as step functions.

 NOTE: Since collection ingest still requires calling the database from a local machine, users must add their IP to an inbound rule on the security group attached to the RDS instance.